g3zil/docs/Artifacts/Local_Oscillator.md

 [← Back to Home](../index.md)
-#### Local Oscillator: Precision
+#### Precision Local Oscillator

-**Title:** Spurious zero-Doppler trace from local high precision oscillator and an unknown spurious trace
+**Title:** Spurious zero-Doppler trace from a local high precision oscillator and an unknown spurious trace

 **Contributed by:** Gwyn Griffiths G3ZIL